mohsenoid/Android-Interview-Questions/README.md

 25. #### What are the ways we can store information in an Android app?
 26. #### Why should you avoid to run non-UI code on the main thread?
 27. #### What do you use `SharedPreferences`/`database` for?
 Why?
 Do you encrypt anything you store?
 How?
+25. #### What is the size of the Bundle in Android.
+What can happen if pass large amount of data inside Intents?
+   * ~500kb
+   * TransactionTooLargeException may be thrown by the system.
+26. #### What is memory leak.
+How to test app for memory leaks.

 ## Android UI Design
 1. #### How we can present different styles/drawables for a button depending on the state of the button (pressed, selected, etc.) using XML?
-2. #### What is the difference between View.GONE and View.INVISIBLE?
+2. #### What is the difference between `View.GONE` and `View.INVISIBLE`?
 3. #### Have you used Canvas in UI?
 4. #### What is a 9patch image? does it tile or stretch?
    * 9 Patch images are stretchable, repeatable images reduced to their smallest size